 - 1. All new purchase orders specify: - high efficiency motors, transformers and air compressors. - adjustable speed drives for all fans and pumps where variable flows are required. - 2.
 All buildings equipped with monitoring type controls to manage electrical use. - 3.
-Lighting systems in new office buildings require no more than 5.0 kilowats hours per square foot per year. - 4.
+Lighting systems in new office buildings require no more than 5.0 kilowatt hours per square foot per year. - 4.
 New office buildings operate on a total energy budget of no more than 18 kilowatt hours per square foot per year. - 5.
 Natural gas, where available, is used for space and water heating. - 6.
 All appliances meet the applicable BC Hydro efficiency rating. - 7.
-Conversion where possible of: - 40 watt fluorescent tubes to 34 watt tubes. - ballasts to energy saving type. - incandescent lamps to compact fluorescents. - mercury vapor lighting to metal halide and high (or low) pressure sodium lighting. - 8.
-Maintenance of equipment and of lighting undertaken to a level so as to achieve optimum efficiency of operation.
+Conversion where possible of: - 40 watt fluorescent tubes to 34 watt tubes. - ballasts to energy saving type. - incandescent lamps to compact fluorescents. - mercury vapor lighting to metal halide and high (or low) pressure sodium lighting.